Academic CV: Template, Format, and Examples for 2024

 Let’s face it, today’s academic realities are pretty harsh.
 So many talented scholars fighting for so few truly worthwhile fellowships, research programs, or grants.
 And with the constant cuts in federal spending on higher education, things are only going to get worse.

 You can’t change the economy.
 But you can dramatically boost your chances of standing out from all other applicants.
-Just follow the advice from this guide to writing an American academic CV.
+Just follow this guide to writing an American academic CV.

 In this guide you'll find: